pulkit0512/Java8Features/ReadMe.md

 • limit(n) – limits the “n” numbers of elements to be processed in the stream.
 Process the first n elements from the stream.

 • skip(n) – skips the “n” number of elements from the stream.
 Skips the first n elements from stream.

+### Streams API : anyMatch(), allMatch(), noneMatch()
+All these functions takes in a predicate as an input and returns a Boolean as an output.

+• anyMatch()- Returns true if any one of the element matches the predicate, otherwise false.

+• allMatch() - Returns true if all the element in the stream matches the predicate, otherwise false.

+• noneMatch() – Just opposite to allMatch().
+Returns true if none of the element in the stream matches the predicate, otherwise false.